Christmas Trees For Sale Sign

-While perusing some magazines, I saw a picture of Joanna Gaines’ kitchen during the holidays and fell in love with the Fixer Upper star’s Christmas Trees For Sale sign.
-I filed it away in my memory as well as snapping a picture with my phone and uploading it to a secret Pinterest board.
+While perusing some magazines, I saw a picture of Joanna Gaines’ kitchen during the holidays and fell in love with the Christmas Trees For Sale sign.
+I filed it away in my memory, snapped a picture with my phone, and uploaded it to a secret Pinterest board.

 While I was reworking an old Singer treadle sewing machine table, I realized that the top I was removing would be PERFECT for this Christmas Trees For Sale sign!

 The original finish on these boards is Minwax Gel Stain.
-I liked that the “sign” was black, and got out my whitewash paint can out.
-While getting ready for Glendale 2016, I had this can of paint with a cansealid that was nearly empty.
-I added some water to it and used it on multiple projects including the stools and benches you can see in the Glendale post.
-It was really nice to be able to grab the bucket whenever I wanted to dry brush or whitewash.
+I liked that the “sign” was black, so I got out my whitewash paint can.
+While getting ready for Glendale 2016, I had a nearly empty can of paint.
+I added some water and used it on multiple projects, including the stools and benches in the Glendale post.
+Grabbing the bucket whenever I wanted to dry brush or whitewash was nice.

 This is my inspiration photo of the kitchen sign.

-Working from the bottom up, I applied my contact paper stencils that I made with my Silhouette Portrait.
-It’s important that you start applying the bottom stencil first.
-You’ll see why in a minute.
+Working from the bottom up, I applied the contact paper stencils I made with my Silhouette Portrait.
+It’s important to apply the bottom stencil first—you’ll see why in a minute.
 I gathered my paints to mimic my inspiration sign.

 First, I began weeding the top stencil so I could paint it with my foam pouncer .
 I use these for all of my signs.